 Becoming more aware of your attachment style (and your partner’s—which could be different than yours!) is a valuable exercise.
 Why?
 Because it can help you uncouple yourself from maladaptive behaviors and build deeper, more meaningful connections.

-If you’re curious about learning more, we encourage you to connect with a marriage counselor today who can offer support as you unpack these subtle yet powerful influences on your life…and your marriage.
+If you’re curious about learning more about attachment styles, download these worksheets or connect with a marriage counselor today who can offer support as you unpack these subtle yet powerful influences on your life…and your marriage.